stub42/layer-coordinator/README.md

-The actual BaseCoordinator instance is available as `reactive.coordinator.coordinator` if you need to interrogate it, but the reactive states make this unnecessary for most needs.
+The actual BaseCoordinator instance is available as `charms.coordinator.coordinator` if you need to interrogate it, but the reactive states make this unnecessary for most needs.